Tag Archive for: 07.12.2021

 Taste of Missions

-This annual online event, hosted by WELS Missions, will provide all WELS members an opportunity to connect with brothers and sisters in Christ from around the globe and be a part of the important gospel outreach occurring through our synod.
+This annual hybrid event, hosted by WELS Missions, will provide all WELS members an opportunity to connect with brothers and sisters in Christ from around the globe and be a part of the important gospel outreach occurring through our synod.

 Fill out the WELS Contact Us form to submit any questions you have about Taste of Missions.